mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 # Fork accountability

-The agreement property of the Tendermint consensus algorithm cannot be violated if there are at most *f* faulty processes in the system.
+The agreement property of the Tendermint consensus algorithm can be violated if there are more than *f* faulty processes in the system.
-What happens if more than *f* processes are faulty?

-A well-designed consensus protocol should provide some guarantees when this limit is exceeded.
-The most important guarantee is **fork accountability**.
+A well-designed consensus protocol should provide some guarantees when this limit is exceeded in order to allow the system to recover from a possible fault.
+One of the most important guarantees is **fork accountability**.

 ## The problem

+A fork is a split in the blockchain network or, with other words, a divergence into different block paths.
-A **fork** happens when two correct validators decide on different blocks in the same height or, by using different words, when there are two commits for different blocks at the same height.
+A **fork** happens when two correct validators decide on different blocks in the same height (i.e., there are two commits for different blocks in the same consensus instance).

-In the context of the Tendermint protocol, a fork happens in height h when a quorum of messages (2f + 1 Precommit messages) are sent for different values: there are two sets of 2f + 1 Precommit messages, A and B, such that A has value v and B has value v' != v in height h.
+In the context of the Tendermint protocol, a fork happens in height *h* when a quorum of messages (*2f + 1* PRECOMMIT messages) are sent for different values: more formally, there are two sets of *2f + 1* PRECOMMIT messages, A and B, such that A's messages are PRECOMMIT votes for value *v* and B's messages are PRECOMMIT votes for value *v' != v* in height *h*.

-Tendermint conensus algorithm guarantees that a fork (i.e., a violation of the agreement property) cannot happen when the number of faulty processes is less than one third.
+The Tendermint conensus algorithm guarantees that a fork (i.e., a violation of the agreement property) cannot happen when the number of faulty processes is less than one third.
-We address the problem of forks when there are more than one third of faulty validators:
+We want to address and analyze the problem of defining a Tendermint consensus algorithm that provides the same four properties (validity, agreement, termination, integrity) when the number of faulty processes is less than one third and guarantees, in addition, an efficient detection of faulty processes that can potentially make the consensus fail with a fork when there are more than one third of faulty validators.

+In particular, we assume there are more than one third of faulty validators such that the following holds:

     f < num. faulty processes <= 2f

-In the Tendermint protocol, all processes should be accountable for their actions and faulty validators should be identified and punished according to the protocol specifications because they can "cause" the consensus to fail.
-Fork accountability aims to detect these faulty processes that "led" to a fork and punish them, for example by removing them from the validators set.
+In the Tendermint protocol, all processes should be accountable for their actions and faulty validators should be identified and punished according to the protocol specifications, for example by removing them from the validators set.
 We aim to give incentives to validators to behave correctly according to the protocol specifications and detect faulty validators, without mistakenly detecting correct validators.

 ## Fork reasons

-There are multiple reasons that can lead to a fork, all coming from processes that deviate from the protocol specification and not following the behavior of a correct process.
+In the previous section, we mentioned that a process can make the consensus fail with a fork.
+There are, indeed, multiple reasons that can make the system fork, all coming from processes that deviate from the protocol specification and do not follow the behavior of a correct process in the consensus algorithm.

-We can summarize the most important ones:
+We can summarize the main actions a process can do to misbehave and possibly cause a fork in a specific consensus height according to the Tendermint consensus algorithm rules:

 - A process sends multiple proposals in a round *r* for different values

-- A process sends a Prevote/Precommit message for an invalid value *v* in a round *r*
+- A process sends a PREVOTE/PRECOMMIT message for an invalid value *v* in a round *r*

-- A process sends multiple Prevote/Precommit messages in a round *r* for different values
+- A process sends multiple PREVOTE/PRECOMMIT messages in a round *r* for different values (**equivocation**)

-- A process sends a Prevote/Precommit message for a value *v* despite having a lock on a different value *v'*
+- A process sends a PREVOTE/PRECOMMIT message for a value *v* despite having a lock on a different value *v'*

-- A process sends a Precommit for a value *v* without having received at least 2/3 Prevote messages for *v*
+- A process sends a PRECOMMIT for a value *v* without having received at least two thirds PREVOTE messages for *v*

+From now on, the expression "leading to a fork" will be used to define any combination of these misbehaviors carried out by a process that caused a fork.
+For example, saying  "a process *p* leads to a fork" means that *p* caused a fork by having made one or more of these faulty behaviours in a specific height.

+All processes that do not make any of the above-mentioned misbehaviours are considered correct in the later sections.

 ## Design of an accountability algorithm

 ### Interface and properties

-Given the problemas stated above, we want to develop an accountability algorithm that, by analyzing the messages received from validators during the execution of the consensus instance, is able to determine which processes respected the protocol and which ones did not and led to a fork.
+We aim to develop an accountability algorithm that, by analyzing the messages received by validators during an execution of a consensus instance, is able to determine which processes respected the protocol and which ones did not and led to a fork.
-In order to prove the misbehavior of the processes that did not respect the protocol, we want to show the proof of their faultiness with respect to the Tendermint consensus protocol.
+In order to prove the misbehavior of the processes that did not respect the protocol, we also want to show the proof of their faultiness with respect to the Tendermint consensus protocol.

-The algorithm should expose the following interface:
+The algorithm exposes the following interface:

-- **detect(P)**: process P is faulty according the accountability algorithm
+- **detect(P)**: process P is faulty according to the accountability algorithm

-The algorithm should guarantee the following properties:
+The algorithm guarantees the following properties:

 - **accuracy**: if the accountability algorithm detects a process *p*, then process *p* is faulty